myspaghetti/macos-virtualbox/README.md

 iCloud and iMessage and other connected Apple services require a valid device serial number.
 Set it before the installation by replacing `NOTAVALIDSN0` with a valid serial number, or after the installation with `VBoxManage setextradata "${vmname}" "VBoxInternal/Devices/efi/0/Config/DmiSystemSerial" "${serialnumber}"`.
 An invalid serial number that matches the correct structure for the device name and board ID might work, too.

+## Storage size

+The script assigns the minimum required storage size for the instalaltion.
+After the installation is complete, the virtual disk image may be increased through VirtualBox, and then the macOS system partition may be increased through Disk Utility inside the virtual machine.

 ## Dependencies

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)≥5.2 with Extension Pack